 3408 Sterling Hall

-Dr. Sami Schalk is an assistant professor in the Department of Gender & Women’s Studies at UW-Madison.
+Dr. Sami Schalk is an associate professor in the Department of Gender & Women’s Studies at UW-Madison.
 Her research focuses on disability, race, and gender in contemporary American literature and culture, especially African American and women’s texts.
 Dr. Schalk’s first book, Bodyminds Reimagined: (Dis)ability, Race, and Gender in Black Women’s Speculative Fiction, was published by Duke University Press in 2018.
 Dr. Schalk’s work has also appeared in a variety of journals such as Journal of Literary and Cultural Disability Studies, Journal of Modern Literature, Journal of Popular Culture, Girlhood Studies, and African American Review.
 Dr. Schalk teaches courses on disability studies, black feminism, intersectionality, and literature such as “Gender & Social Justice Literature,” “Gender, Disability & Sexuality,” and “Adaptations of Black Women’s Literature.”
 Learn more about her at samischalk.com.